ten2ten2/pokemon-team-analysis/docs/ARCHITECTURE.md

 - Cache invalidation strategies
 - Memory management

-This architecture provides a solid foundation for the Pokemon Team Analysis application while maintaining flexibility for future enhancements and scaling needs.
+This architecture provides a solid foundation for the Pokémon Team Analysis application while maintaining flexibility for future enhancements and scaling needs.